 Take a few minutes to browse through your inbox and look for a pattern.
 Make a list of replies and comments that your customers share over the next few weeks.
 It will only take a short time to gather up enough “content fodder” for you to have a host of content to write about.

-3. Websites That Have Viral Content
+Resource #3: Websites With Viral Content

 This isn’t to say you only want to write about topics that could cause some controversy, but you can take a cue from their articles to find new ideas.
 Additionally, viewing how they structure headlines can help you create more click-worthy titles.